 TEASPOON

-How many grams of peanut flour are in 1 teaspoons?
+How many grams of peanut flour are in 1 teaspoon?
 1.27 grams of peanut flour fit into one teaspoon.

 - 2 teaspoons of peanut flour = 2.54 grams of peanut flour.